Ironman72/python/README.md

 # Python
-Algorithms and data sctructures with Python
+Algorithms and data sctructures with Python...